 2. Balance internal and external perspectives

 Blending your internal points of view with external ones is important to avoid bias or partial understanding.
 As well as our employees, I also approached all of our clients for meetings to hear their points of view.
-I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass on to the wider business.
+I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass onto the wider business.

 3. Use standard questions

-In both internal and external scenarios, utilising a set of standard questions for every conversation is a really useful way to gather quantifiable and qualifiable data, providing a quick snapshot of the business from which you can glean insight and spot patterns and trends.
+In both internal and external scenarios, utilizing a set of standard questions for every conversation is a really useful way to gather quantifiable and qualifiable data, providing a quick snapshot of the business from which you can glean insight and spot patterns and trends.